ZhiGroup/FastRecomb/README.md

         Output file will be written in output_folder including any intermediate file.
 -L [genetic_length_cM_total]
         The expected total length of the chromosome in cM.

+Optional parameters:

 -d [min_length]
         Minimum genetic length of the haplotype matches.
+The minium length is 0.5 cM by default.

+-r [num_iterations]
+        Number of iterations.
+The values is set to 5 by default.

  </pre>